ginatrapani/hashtag-goals/README.md

-# #goals
+# #goals.py

-A goals review tool for todo.txt users who do a weekly review of tasks, projects, and goals.
+A goal progress reporter for todo.txt users who do a weekly (or less often) review of tasks and projects.

 ## Usage
     python \#goals.py [todo.txt] [done.txt] [#goals.txt]